Kit/ConvertKitSDK-PHP/README.md

 See our [contributor guide](CONTRIBUTING.md) for setting up your development environment, testing and submitting a PR.

-For ConvertKit, refer to the [deployment guide](DEPLOYMENT.md) on how to publish a new release.
+For Kit, refer to the [deployment guide](DEPLOYMENT.md) on how to publish a new release.